alsifius/RHIdM_disable_idle_users/roles/expired_user/README.md

 Role Name
 =========
 This role performs an LDAP search on the underlying directory server for the Red Hat Identity Manager (IdM) to identify user that have an expiration date set in their user entry (krbPrincipal expiration attribute value) that is older than the designated time interval (the default value is 60 days).
 Once a candidate list of users is identified, the playbook user the ipa_user module to disable the user.
+> [!NOTE]
+> The main.yml file in the tasks folder of this role is heavily commented with useful information about successully running this playbook and role.

 Requirements
 ------------